making-books-ren-today/summer_2020_UROP/README.md

         -	easy content upload capabilities so the researcher and students could upload information
     -	Do the sample sites seem to use these capabilities?
 How so/not?

--	Compare with the [codebases](https://github.com/making-books-ren-today) (see repos cloned on this site): what aspects might we want to use?
+-	Compare with the [codebases](https://github.com/making-books-ren-today) (cloned on this site): what aspects might we want to use?
 Here are direct links to these four Django DH sites:

     -	”Archival History of Computing at MIT, 1950-62” (MIT DH Lab): https://comphist.digitalhumanitiesmit.org/archives/